JohnTWD/Python-YouTube-Music-Playlist-Downloader/readme.md

 Hello guys this is a simple youtube playlist downloader by me.

-It currently (as of 2024/6/1) sucks a bit because the API I use for downloading stuff is currently facing some kind of outage.
+**It currently (as of 2024/6/1) sucks a bit because the API I use for downloading stuff is currently facing some kind of outage.**

+**Don't expect it to work too well right now**

 I am using [Piped](https://github.com/TeamPiped/Piped) for this.
 Documents for its API can be found here: https://github.com/TeamPiped/Piped